Reinstating an Architecture Firm’s Disabled Google Business Profile

 For some firms, it’s location-specific:

-For others, it’s sector-focused:
+For others, it’s sector or typology-focused:

 • Residential: single-family, additions, laneway, multiplex

-• Adaptive Reuse & Infill: heritage, urban densification
+• Adaptive Reuse: multi-use, office, urban densification

 • Hospitality: hotels, restaurants